-In our opinion, except for the noncompliance described in the preceding paragraph, the County complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of the County's major federal programs for the fiscal year ended June 30, 2011.
-The results of our auditing procedures also disclosed other instances of noncompliance with those requirements, which are required to be reported in accordance with OMB Circular A-133 and which are described in the accompanying schedule of findings and questioned costs as items 2011-02 and 2011-03.
+In our opinion, the County complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of the County's major federal programs for the fiscal year ended June 30, 2012.
+However, the results of our auditing procedures disclosed an instance of noncompliance with those requirements, which is required to be reported in accordance with OMB Circular A-133 and which is described in the accompanying schedule of findings and questioned costs as item 2012-01.